 Hispaniola is the second largest and most populated island in the Caribbean region.
-It is located within the Greater Antilles and is divided politically into two separate sovereign nations: the Republic of Haiti and the Dominican Republic.
+It is located within the Greater Antilles and is divided politically into two sovereign nations: the Republic of Haiti and the Dominican Republic.

 Island of Hispaniola

-The 76,192 sq km (29,418 sq mi) island is divided politically into two separate sovereign nations: the Republic of Haiti in the west and the Dominican Republic in the east.
+The 76,192 sq km (29,418 sq mi) island is divided politically into two sovereign nations: the Republic of Haiti in the west and the Dominican Republic in the east.

-The island of Cuba lies 80 km (50 mi) to the northwest, Jamaica lies 190 km (118 mi) to the southwest and Puerto Rico lies 130 km (80 mi) to the east.
+The island of Cuba lies 80 km (50 mi) to the northwest, Jamaica lies 190 km (118 mi) to the southwest, and Puerto Rico lies 130 km (80 mi) to the east.
 Cuba, Hispaniola, Jamaica and Puerto Rico are collectively known as the Greater Antilles.

-The Dominican Republic is a nation of approximately 10.63 million people (2018).
-Spanish is spoken by all Dominicans as the primary language.
+The Dominican Republic comprises approximately 10.63 million people (2018).
+All Dominicans speak Spanish as the primary language.
 Roman Catholicism is the official and dominant religion.

 The primary indigenous group on the island was the Arawak/Taíno.
 The Arawak tribe originated in the Orinoco Delta, spreading from Venezuela.
 They traveled to what is now Hispaniola around 1200 CE.

 As Spain conquered new regions on the mainland of the Americas (Spanish Main), its interest in Hispaniola waned.
-By the early 17th century, the island and its smaller neighbors became regular stopping points for Caribbean pirates.
+However, by the early 17th century, the island and its smaller neighbors became regular stopping points for Caribbean pirates.
 These French, English and Dutch pirates established bases on the north and west coasts of the island.

-In 1665, French colonization of the island was officially recognized by King Louis XIV and the colony was given the name "Saint-Domingue."
+In 1665, French colonization of the island was officially recognized by King Louis XIV, and the colony was given the name "Saint-Domingue."
 In the 1697 Treaty of Ryswick, Spain formally ceded the western third of the island to France.

-Nicknamed the "Pearl of the Antilles," Saint-Domingue became the richest and most prosperous colony in the West Indies, with a system of human slavery used to grow and harvest sugar cane during a time when European demand for sugar was high.
+Nicknamed the "Pearl of the Antilles," Saint-Domingue became the most prosperous colony in the West Indies, with a system of human slavery used to grow and harvest sugar cane during a time when European demand for sugar was high.

 In 1808, following Napoleon's invasion of Spain, the criollos of Santo Domingo revolted against French rule and, with the aid of the United Kingdom, returned Santo Domingo to Spanish control.
-The Dominican Republic's first Constitution, modeled after that of the U.S., was adopted on November 6, 1844.
+The Dominican Republic's first Constitution, modeled after the U.S., was adopted on November 6, 1844.